angular/angular/guides/v9-hammerjs-migration.md

 ```

 In the example above, `rotate` could be an event from the deprecated `GestureConfig`, or an
 `@Output` from `<image-rotator>`.
-The migration warns about this to raise awareness that it
+The migration warns you about this to raise awareness that it
 might have _incorrectly kept_ HammerJS.
-Please manually check if you can remove HammerJS.
+Please check if you can remove HammerJS from the project
+manually.

 **Case 2**: The deprecated Angular Material `GestureConfig` is used in combination with a
 custom [`HAMMER_GESTURE_CONFIG`][1].
 This case is ambiguous because the migration is unable
 to detect whether a given HammerJS event binding corresponds to the custom gesture config, or to
 the deprecated Angular Material gesture config.
-If such a warning has been reported to you, check
+If such a warning has been reported, check
-if you can remove references to the deprecated `GestureConfig`, or if you need to handle the events
+if you can remove the references to the deprecated `GestureConfig`, or if you need to update your
-provided by the deprecated gesture config in your existing custom gesture config.
+existing, custom gesture config to handle the events provided by the deprecated Angular Material
+`GestureConfig`.

 [1]: https://v9.angular.io/api/platform-browser/HammerGestureConfig
 [2]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#Import_a_module_for_its_side_effects_only